Witch trials in the early modern period: 14th century

-There was no concept of demonic witchcraft during the fourteenth century, only at a later time did a unified concept combine the ideas of noxious magic, a pact with the Devil and an assembly of witches for Satanic worship, into one category of crime.
+There was no concept of demonic witchcraft during the fourteenth century; only at a later time did a unified concept combine the ideas of noxious magic, a pact with the Devil and an assembly of witches for Satanic worship into one category of crime.
 Witch trials were infrequent compared to later centuries and a significant proportion of them were held in France.
-Until 1330 the trials were linked prominent figures in the church or politics, as victims or as accused suspects, and more than half took place in France, where it was the usual way of explaining royal deaths in the direct Capetian line.
+Until 1330 the trials were linked to prominent figures in the church or politics, as victims or as accused suspects, and more than half took place in France, where it was the usual way of explaining royal deaths in the direct Capetian line.
 The papacy of John XXII was another engine for witchcraft accusations.
-There was also a significant number of trials only in England and Germany.
+There were also a significant number of trials in England and Germany.
 The charges were generally mild.
 Diabolism, believed to involve nocturnal orgies and traditionally linked to accusations of heresy, was a very rare charge in the witch trials.
 After 1334 the political dimension of witchcraft accusations disappeared, while the charges remained mild.
 The large majority of trials until 1375 were in France and Germany.
-The number of witch trials rose after 1375, when many municipal courts adopted inquisitorial procedure and penalties for false accusations were abolished.
+The number of witch trials rose after 1375, when many municipal court-adopted inquisitorial procedures and penalties for false accusations were abolished.
 Prominent centres of witch prosecutions were France, Germany, Switzerland and Italy.
 In Italy a new development occurred when accusations of diabolism gradually became more common and more important in prosecutions, although they were still less common than trials for sorcery.
 Records of witch trials from this century also lacked extensive descriptions of meetings of witches.

-In 1329, with the papacy in nearby Avignon, the inquisitor of Carcassonne sentenced a Carmelite monk called Peter Recordi to the dungeon for life and the sentence refers to... multas et diversas daemonum conjurationes et invocationes... and it frequently uses the same Latin synonym as a word for witchcraft, sortilegia—found on the title page of Nicolas Rémy's work from 1595, where it is claimed that 900 persons were executed for sortilegii crimen.
+In 1329, with the papacy in nearby Avignon, the inquisitor of Carcassonne sentenced a Carmelite friar called Peter Recordi to the dungeon for life.
+The sentence refers to ... multas et diversas daemonum conjurationes et invocationes ... and it frequently uses the same Latin synonym as a word for witchcraft, sortilegia—found on the title page of Nicolas Rémy's work from 1595, where it is claimed that 900 persons were executed for sortilegii crimen.
 He was accused of using love magic to seduce women and of invoking Satan and sacrificing a butterfly to him.